Population Growth Continues to Threaten Fragile Estuaries, Rivers, Lakes and Waterways Across the Country

 The U.S.’s largest body of fresh water, the Great Lakes, shares in varying degrees the problems of agricultural, mining, and industrial run off and creeping coastal urbanization.
 Algae blooms from farm run-offs of phosphorous are a particularly severe plague for Lake Erie and its primary users, a threat to the health and drinking water of 11 million people.

 Conserving lake water for the future also faces special political challenges, Mann notes: one is excessive draw-downs by littoral states for inland communities or suburban growth.
 A threatening problem is continued urging in thirsty western states for engineering schemes to divert Great Lakes waters to those dry lands.

-For the author, rationally protecting and conserving our waterways is a nearly intractable problem given the profusion of federal, state, and local policy makers and non-profits with differing interests and varying perspectives on goals, methods, urgency and costs to be borne.
-This is a particularly dysfunctional factor in the host of multi-state compacts sharing responsibility for a single watershed, such as the Connecticut, Colorado, and Mississippi rivers, the Chesapeake Bay, and the Great Lakes.
+For the author, rationally protecting and conserving our waterways is a nearly intractable problem.
+Given the profusion of federal, state, and local policy makers and non-profits.
+All with differing interests and varying perspectives on goals, methods, urgency and costs to be borne.
+This is a particularly dysfunctional factor in the host of multi-state compacts.
+All sharing responsibility for a single watershed, such as the Connecticut, Colorado, and Mississippi rivers, the Chesapeake Bay, and the Great Lakes.
 Agreed funding and project commitments by member states with less at stake are at times not honored.

 Managing the nation’s water resources in an ultra-pluralistic federal system.
 More noteworthy is unlikely to get any easier as the U.S. population climbs.
 Yes folks, steadily to over four-hundred million water users.